Saint John's Evangelical Lutheran Church (Milwaukee, Wisconsin): History

 Also in 1889, the congregation built a parsonage designed by Schnetzky.
 The parsonage is two stories, cream brick, in rather simple Queen Anne architectural style.
 The caretaker's house was built in 1914, a side-gabled bungalow with stuccoed walls.

 St. John's conducted services solely in German until 1908.
 In that year services in English were added.
 The German services continued until 1985.

 Since its founding, St. John's has been the site of a number historical events including the founding of the Evangelical Lutheran Synodical Conference of North America in 1872.
 It has also hosted numerous Milwaukee and synod church events including the 2016 and 2019 Reformation Rally for the Urban Conference of Wisconsin Synod Churches in Milwaukee.

 In 2015, the former caretaker's cottage underwent a restoration and now serves as the congregation's fellowship center.
 The church's organ was first built by Carl Barckhoff in 1890, and was rebuilt and enlarged by Wangerin-Weickhardt in 1919.
 Organ builder J. J. Miller, a member of the congregation has been actively working to restore and repair the organ.

-The congregation has been served by vacancy pastors since 2019, but is actively calling a full time pastor.
+The congregation was served by vacancy pastors from 2019 to 2021 until hiring a full-time pastor.